Starrybelle15/Tech-Internship/README.md

 README.md # Main repository summary

-🙏 Acknowledgements
+🙏 ACKNOWLEDGEMENTS

 A special thanks to OMEIFEI DIGITAL GROUP OF COMPANIES for providing this internship opportunity, the guidance, and the resources to enable me improve my knowledge base.

 About:
-This medical chatbot offers non-critical advice when made aware of patients symptoms
+The pediatric pulmonology medical chatbot that was built is meant to offer non-critical advice when made aware of patients symptoms, and answer any questions related pediatric pulmonology.